ARRAY/INITIAL and ACTION! Isotopes

 ]

-So that [any-value! ~action!~] leads to a willingness to accept function isotopes.
+So that [any-element? action?] leads to a willingness to accept frame antiforms, as well as anything you can put in a block.
 Having such an annotation leads you into the "danger zone" where if you don't prefix accesses to INITIAL with a colon, you run the risk of running a function.
 But if you don't have the annotation, you don't have to be paranoid and decorate your references.

 Here's how the INITIAL references wind up in the implementation: